Opinion | There’s a lot Biden can do for rural America. Red-state leaders should accept his help.

 As Biden designs his stimulus plan, he would be smart to call in a fleet of red-state senators and start cutting deals with them.
 And in addressing the pandemic, Biden should go beyond lecturing red state leaders about the value of lockdowns and masks and make clear what he is going to do for them, whether that means helping them with vaccine distribution or rebuilding their economies.

-None of that strikes me as unreasonable, though her fourth request to ease coal exports to the rest of the world may be a non-starter given Biden’s climate-change plans.
-Cheney and Wyoming voters did not get those things under Trump.
+None of that strikes me as unreasonable.
+Cheney, her Wyoming senators and Wyoming voters did not get those things under Trump.
 Biden should deliver, not least because Cheney is likely to be an ally when Biden comes looking for measures to get tough with Russia and Turkey.

 Republicans are not likely to pull out excuses about fiscal sobriety and big government when their constituents are getting badly needed help.
 Biden’s philosophy is that recovery is not a zero-sum game; lots of Americans need assistance from their government.
 Unlike Trump, who threatens to deny New York the coronavirus vaccine because its governor was mean to him, Biden is not going to play politics with peoples’ lives.
 And if he produces real results, the threats of “socialism” and “radical Democrats” will seem a whole lot less relevant.
 Republicans realize child care is an acute problem in rural America.
 Child care is part of Biden’s Build Back Better plan.
 Surely there is a deal to be made.